emlased/MONAI-Label-on-Runpod/README.md

 5. Click **Deploy On-Demand** to start the pod.
 6. Under your RunPod, click the down arrow to expand.
 Click the **Connect** button.
 Then click the **Start Web Terminal** button and **Connect to Web Terminal**.
 Alternatively the SSH link provided by runpod can be used to access RunPod through a terminal on a users local computer.
 This will require you to generate an SSH key and upload through the RunPod Settings.
 ## 2. Set up MONAI Label Server
 The following text text can be copied and run in the RunPod terminal.
 This will create a virtual environment and install MONAI Label along with its radiology application in the /workspace directory.
-After running this text once, the RunPod can be stopped and started without needing to complete this step again.
+After running this code once, the RunPod can be stopped and started without needing to complete this step again.
 It will also create a script named start_server.sh containing all the commands to run the MONAI Label server upon starting the RunPod.
 ```
 #create and activate python virtual environment in permanent workspace directory
 cd /workspace &&